caugustine2022/Resume/README.md

 ##### *Average Hrs/Wk: 40*

+* Performed security risk assessments, identifying vulnerabilities and devising mitigation strategies.
+Developed and enforced security policies, standards, and guidelines to fortify data protection.
+* Monitored security systems for anomalous behavior, swiftly responding to incidents and conducting comprehensive security audits.
+Provided direct IT security support, oversaw information security testing, and recommended measures to mitigate identified risks.
 * Implemented robust monitoring and alerting systems using tools like; Prometheus with Grafana, and Splunk that increased incident response efficiency by identifying issues proactively.
-* Automated and integrated security processes and controls throughout our entire SDLC, from IDEs (VS code) to source control systems (Git/GitHub) to CI/CD pipelines (Jenkins) to production deployments.
-* Collaborated with DevOps, Software Engineering, and Product Management to continuously improve our application security strategies and priorities for protecting our customers and company.
-* Performed monthly security scans using the Nessus tool to verify the configuration, patch, and vulnerabilities on systems in scope.
-Followed up with internal and external stakeholders and kept track of vulnerabilities and remediation status.
+* Conducted monthly security scans using Nessus to assess system configuration, patches, and vulnerabilities; and followed-up with internal and external stakeholders, tracking vulnerabilities and their remediation progress.
-* Reviewed current security system configurations for correctness; monitored, reported, and investigated access to determine unauthorized access attempts; provided continuous testing of systems for situations requiring corrective action.
+* Reviewed current security system configurations, monitored, and investigated access to detect unauthorized attempts, and managed user provisioning across diverse accounts and applications.

 ### DataService Group INC. | Bear, DE

-#### Associate Cloud Information Security Analyst //*(Contract) - Hybrid-Remote*
+#### Associate Cloud Security Analyst //*(Contract) - Hybrid-Remote*

 ##### *May 2019 - March 2021*

 ##### *Average Hrs/Wk: 40*

-* Assisted in monthly cycle patching in AWS for over 100+ development and production servers, swiftly addressing security vulnerabilities, and bolstering system stability across the company’s infrastructure.
-* Monitored logs and reviewed alerts (using Prometheus with Grafana) while identifying, remediating, and escalating incidents that occurred within the environment.
-* Monitored real-time security alerts and events using Splunk and Wireshark; then, developed and maintained technical documentation around discovering/mitigating threats and vulnerabilities.
-* Used Jira to create a security vulnerability dashboard as a tracking mechanism whereby vulnerabilities are resolved in a time frame in support of the Agile methodology.
+* Assisted in conducting security assessments of cloud-based infrastructure, platforms, and applications to identify vulnerabilities, risks, and compliance issues.
+* Developed and implemented security measures, policies, and procedures to protect cloud-based assets and data from unauthorized access, data breaches, and other security threats.
-* Assisted in phishing and cyber threats defense; responded to user-engaged malicious links, isolated compromised systems, and executed threat remediation to substantially mitigate potential harm.
+* Monitored and analyzed security events and incidents in cloud environments and responded promptly to mitigate risks and minimize potential damages.
-* Conducted regular risk assessments and audits to identify potential threats to the cloud environment, contributing to the overall risk mitigation strategy.
+* Collaborated with cross-functional teams, including system administrators, network engineers, and software developers, to ensure cloud security best practices are followed throughout the organization.
+* Stayed current with the latest industry trends, emerging threats, and best practices in cloud security, and provided recommendations for enhancing the organization's cloud security posture.

 ### DataService Group INC. | Bear, DE